JarlPenguin/releases/README.md

 4. Make a new job with the "Freeflow" type.
 Do **NOT** put spaces in the name of the job.

-5. Set the custom working directory to the directory you cloned this repository.

-6. Add a build step for bash.
+5. Add a build step for bash.

-7. Copy the contents of jenkins.sh to it.
+6. Copy the contents of jenkins.sh to it.

-8. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:
+7. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:

 * `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)